The Dry August Backyard

 The southern fringe of the Himalayan mounds (proper) and the most recent south financial institution space (left) on the southernmost fringe of the property.
 This space has not been irrigated however possibly as soon as by hand this summer time.
 Additionally, based mostly on my remark in regards to the crow backyard and dying grass, the wooden chips right here have greenish grass alongside its edge.
 I ponder if that is because of the wooden chips or simply coincidence?
 These chips have been right here a yr and a half.

 A scene I’ve by no means proven earlier than, that is trying north, the greenhouse is simply seen on the left.
 This was/is a wild-ish space that has quite a lot of native crops together with Gaultheria shallon, Polystichum munitum, Oemleria cerasiformis.
 We’ve got additionally inspired the native Populus tremuloides, quaking aspen, to colonize right here which it’s doing properly.
 There are just a few corners of the backyard like this the place it is fairly wild however with just a few launched crops planted by me.
-We simply attempt to preserve the blackberries and different noxious weeds at bay, a mighty process because it’s on the fringe of the property with a highway on the opposite aspect of the fence the place neighboring blackberries run rampant.
+We simply attempt to preserve the blackberries and different noxious weeds at bay, a mighty process because it’s on the fringe of the property with a highway on the opposite aspect of the the place neighboring blackberries run rampant.

 The veggie backyard has executed exceptionally nicely this yr with the addition of wooden chips and starting no-till practices.
 Right here, Oaxacan inexperienced corn (which we’ll dry and grind into corn meal) is sort of comfortable.
 The orchard is on the correct.